godotengine/godot-docs/tutorials/scripting/singletons_autoload.rst

 Returning to the script, it needs to fetch the current scene in the `_ready()` function.
-Both the current scene (the one with the button) and ``Global.gd`` are children of root, but autoloaded nodes are always first.
+Both the current scene (the one with the button) and ``global.gd`` are children of root, but autoloaded nodes are always first.
 This means that the last child of root is always the loaded scene.

 .. tabs::